hoprnet/nix-lib/README.md

 ## Complete Example

-See the [blokli](../blokli) project for a complete real-world example of using this library.
+See the [examples/rust-app](examples/rust-app) directory for a complete example demonstrating all features of this library.

+Quick example:

 ```nix
 {